 7. Fish That Are High in Mercury

-Fish that are high in mercury, which includes shark, swordfish, orange roughy and tuna could impair memory and brain function if eaten too often.
+Fish that are high in mercury, which includes shark, swordfish, orange roughy, and tuna could impair memory and brain function if eaten too often.

 To be on the safe side, limit your consumption of these high-mercury fish to a few times a month and choose low-mercury fish or seafood like catfish, clams, crab, and Atlantic haddock.
 Here’s a complete list of fish low and high in mercury.

 Researchers followed more than 5,000 middle-age male beer drinkers for 20 years and found that those who drank two pints of beer a day increased their risk of mental decline.
-Their symptoms included a decreased ability to recall information, a lower attention span and diminished reasoning skills.
+Their symptoms included a decreased ability to recall information, a lower attention span, and diminished reasoning skills.

 However, you might not have to give up on alcohol completely.
-Moderate alcohol intake, which means one glass of beer or wine a day, may be beneficial for both your heart and your brain.
+Moderate alcohol intake, which means one glass of beer or wine a day, might be beneficial for both your heart and your brain.